 What is Addiction Relapse, and How Does it Happen?

 Drug addiction relapse is when a person continues or starts to use drugs again after having stopped.
 This is why it is so important that addicts continue with treatment and stay consistent with a proper detox program.
-Understanding the cycle of addiction can give even more insight as to how drug misusers feel and think when going through treatment.
+Understanding the cycle of addiction can give even more insight into drug misusers’ feelings and thoughts when going through treatment.

-There are many reasons why an addiction relapse could happen.
+There are many reasons why addiction relapses happen.
 Relapse triggers are any stimuli that can prompt the desire, temptation, or craving to act on a compulsion, like binge drinking.
 Relapse triggers can be events, emotions, thoughts, surroundings, people, and even feelings.

-Whether it be familial, financial, academic, psychological, or other reasons that may lead to relapse, it helps to understand the root causes of the affliction.
-Understanding these causes can help people meet their needs more successfully.
+Whether it be family, financial, academic, psychological, or other reasons that may lead to relapse, it helps to understand the root causes of addiction as it allows people to maintain sobriety successfully.

 The Percentage of Addiction Relapse

 Relapse is a common occurrence in drug rehabilitation programs.
 The United States Department of Health and Human Services reports that approximately 3-5% of individuals in substance abuse treatment centers also experience relapse.
 However, these percentages can vary slightly based on the type of substance abused, length of time since the initial assessment, age of the individual, co-occurring disorders, and family support.

 The relapse rate amongst drug addicts varies depending on the type of drug they are addicted to but is generally between 40 and 60 percent.
 Smoking, alcohol, and marijuana have a considerably lower relapse rate than drugs like cocaine and heroin.
 Programs that give recovering addicts continued support have a much higher success rate.